gagle/node-properties/README.md

 The properties specification says that `#` and `!` can be used to write comments.
 These characters will always be allowed, so the `allowedComments` property adds `;` to the valid set of tokens to write comments.

-Similarly, you can add new characters to separate keys and values:
+Similarly, you can add new characters to separate keys from values:

 ```javascript
 properties.config ({ allowedSeparators: ["-", ">"] });